Art Conservation & Art History

 Mathematics and Statistics

 The Department of Mathematics and Statistics offers degree Plans designed to appeal to a broad range of students, including those interested in pure mathematics, applied mathematics, the physical and the biological sciences, teaching, actuarial studies (science), probability, and statistics.
 Our instructors include leading researchers and many winners of national and university teaching awards.
 The Department offers various plans in Mathematics and in Statistics, leading to either a BA, BA (Hons.), BSc or BSc (Hons.) degree.
-A Plan in Mathematics and Engineering is also offered through the Faculty of Engineering and Applied Science.
-For full details of this program, see the Calendar of the Faculty of Engineering and Applied Science.
+A Plan in Mathematics and Engineering is also offered through Smith Engineering.
+For full details of this program, see the Calendar of the Smith Engineering.